Donovand4/ConditionalAccessPolicyReport/README.md

     11 February 2025:
                 Added a LookupError filter for users and groups that are referenced but cannot be found in the tenant.
                 Added functionality to the tables to freeze the column headers when scrolling down.
+    28 February 2025:
+                Added the missing User Risk Condition.
+                Add the new Insider Risk Condition.

 # Description
     The script will generate a report for all the Conditional Access Policies and Named Locations used in the Entra ID Tenant.